andrealaspina/galerkin/README.md

 ```
 ## Simulation Types 📌

-A variety of simulation types are supported:
+A variety of simulation types are readily supported:

 - `SingleSimulation`: Runs a **single simulation**.